10-MINUTE READ · By Misty Faucheux on December 13 2017.

-Google AdWords – not surprisingly – has updated their platform again.
-They’ve been doing this pretty regularly to ensure that we as marketers have a useful advertising tool.
-This time they’ve added a feature that had only been present in Google Analytics: the Days to Conversion Report.
-If you’ve never explored this report in Analytics, it basically breaks down how long it takes for someone to go from click to conversion.
+Google Ads has a little known feature that had only been present in Google Analytics: the days to conversion report.
+If you’ve never explored this report in Google Analytics, it basically breaks down how long it takes for someone to go from click to conversion.
 But, why is this important?

 We all know that not every click leads to a conversion.
 But, we also have learned from experience that many clicks don’t lead to conversions immediately.
 This is especially true of top of the funnel marketing channels like social and content marketing.

 Yet, the same can even be said of an Google Ads campaign.
 Depending on what phase of the buying cycle the visitors are in when they initially come to your website, they may return to the site several times before ever making a purchase.
 For example, if someone is doing research and comparing your products or services to your competitors, they make take several weeks (especially for lower ticket items) or months (especially for higher ticket items) to decide which one they want to buy.

 This is where the days to conversion report is especially helpful.
 It breaks down how many days it took for a conversion to happen.
 In the screenshot below, all the conversions in this particular campaign happened within a day of the click.
 Yet, that’s not necessarily true for most conversions.